 - Stage Two – Detailed environmental scan of the two universities’ activities vis-à-vis international students.
 This will entail the collection and review of information provided to prospective and incoming international students.
 Key informant interviews with officials in international offices (IO) in the two universities will also be conducted (approximately 10).
 Purpose: To provide an ‘official picture’ of the universities initiatives vis-à-vis international student and how these initiatives contribute to or limit resilience.

 - Stage Three – One to one interviews with international students currently enrolled at the two universities (approximately 40).
-Semi-structured personal interviews are an ideal method to gain in depth understanding of everyday experiences from individuals’ perspective, while also gaining insights into the role of broader structures in shaping these experiences (Bennet 2002; Longhurst 2010).
+Semi-structured personal interviews are an ideal method to gain in-depth understanding of everyday experiences from individuals’ perspective, while also gaining insights into the role of broader structures in shaping these experiences (Bennet 2002; Longhurst 2010).
 Students will be identified through on campus clubs, posters and where possible through IO offices.
 Purpose: To document the ways in which students experiences contradict and/or affirm universities ‘official picture’.
 To develop a profile of how students engage in ‘strategic’ displays of resilience.
 Following these interviews we anticipate interviewing some community based service organizations such as the Catholic Centre for Immigrants and local legal aid clinics.
+Project outputs to date include:

 - Christina Gabriel, ChristinaGabriel@Cunet.Carleton.Ca